LGBTQ rights in Kenya: Public opinion and living conditions

-In 2014, the Kenya Film Classification Board (KFCB) banned the LGBT-themed film Stories of Our Lives, made by a Nairobi-based arts collective, from distribution or screening in Kenya, on the grounds that it "promotes" homosexuality.
+In 2014, Binyavanga Wainaina, a famous Kenyan writer, came out publicly in the essay "I am a homosexual, mum".
+He was inspired to come out because of the difference in tolerance he saw between his Nairobi-based circle and the community of one of his friends, who was gay and had died the month before in Kisumu.
+Later that year, the Kenya Film Classification Board (KFCB) banned the LGBTQ-themed film Stories of Our Lives, made by a Nairobi-based arts collective, from distribution or screening in Kenya, on the grounds that it "promotes" homosexuality.

 In 2015, Mark Kariuki, head of the Evangelical Alliance in Kenya and a bishop, said that then U.S. President Barack Obama should "leave the gay talk in America" during his state visit to Kenya.
 He also said that he does not want to "open doors for [Kenya] to be destroyed."

 Rafiki, a 2018 Kenyan drama film directed by Wanuri Kahiu was internationally successful and the first Kenyan film to be screened at the prestigious Cannes Film Festival in France.
 However it was banned by the KFCB "due to its homosexual theme and clear intent to promote lesbianism in Kenya contrary to the law".
 The KFCB warned that anyone found in possession of the film would be in breach of the law in Kenya, where gay sex is punishable by 14 years in jail.
-The ban raised international outrage by the supporters of LGBT rights.
+The ban raised international outrage by the supporters of LGBTQ rights.

 The film's director, Wanuri Kahiu, sued Kenya's government, to allow the film to be screened and become eligible to be submitted as Kenya's entry for the Academy Award for Best Foreign Language Film at the 91st Academy Awards.
 On 21 September 2018, the Kenyan High Court lifted the ban on the film, allowing it to be screened in the country for seven days, therefore meeting the eligibility requirements.
 After the ban was lifted, the film was shown to a sold-out crowd at a cinema in Nairobi.
 Despite the ban being lifted, it was not selected as Kenya's submission in the Foreign Language Film category, with Supa Modo being sent instead.

-In July 5, 2025, the Kenyan government voted "for" of extending the mandate of the UN’s Independent Expert on Sexual Orientation and Gender Identity (SOGI) and was one of the two countries to vote in favour, the other being South Africa.
+On July 5, 2025, the Kenyan government voted "for" of extending the mandate of the UN's Independent Expert on Sexual Orientation and Gender Identity (SOGI) and was one of the two countries to vote in favour, the other being South Africa.
 Kenya's vote was a surprise to many and there were negative reactions from Kenyan politicians and anti-LGBTQ+ groups, describing the vote as an act of betrayal and demanded Kenyan president, William Ruto to withdraw the vote by July 9, 2025.
 Despite the backlash, this sparked hope for LGBTQ+ people and groups in Kenya.